-Any amount over \$100 of approved eyewear.
+Any amount over \$100 of approved eyewear\.

-Any cost you pay for routine eye exams, eyeglasses or contact lenses will not count toward your maximum out-of-pocket amount.
+\Any cost you pay for routine eye lenses will not count toward your

-Please see Section 2.2 at the end of this chart entitled "Optional Supplemental Benefits" for a dental and vision benefit package you can purchase that increases (supplements) these vision services.
+Please see Section 2.2 at the end Supplemental Benefits" for a dental and vision benefit package you can purchase that increases (supplements) these vision services.